akinpelu746/titanic-api/README.md

 Flask is a lightweight web application framework designed euipped only with web app development and  to get results fast.Its strength lies in its customizability and thus

-leave room to make the app more detailed in the future.To read more about [Flask] (https://flask.palletsprojects.com/en/2.0.x/).
+leave room to make the app more detailed in the future.
+To read more about [Flask](https://flask.palletsprojects.com/en/2.0.x/).

-The endpoint specification given can be found [here] (./API.md).
+The endpoint specification given can be found [here](./API.md).

 # Project Architecture